facts about mexico city

 museum_of_fine_art_mexico_city

 Did you know: it’s illegal to shave while driving in Mexico!
-For more crazy and unknown facts about Mexico, head over to my post: 30 Interesting Facts About Mexico
+For more crazy and unknown facts about Mexico, head over to: 30 Interesting Facts About Mexico

 #4: A Booming Tourism Industry